The Time is Always Now: Artists Reframe the Black Figure

 Free admission.
 No need to book.

-As well as surveying the presence of the Black figure in Western art history, The Time is Always Now examines its absence – and the story of representation told through these works, as well as the social, psychological and cultural contexts in which they were produced.
+As well as surveying the presence of the Black figure in Western art history, The Time is Always Now examines its absence, with large-scale, dazzling works that ask questions about race, identity, history and more.